miahbates/pixel-art-generator/README.md

 # Generative art (in progress...) 🟪🟦🟩🟥🟧
-* Experimenting with generative pixel art.
+* Experimenting with generative art.
 * Each numbered image in the read me corresponds to an explaination in the javascript file.
 * Click on the links to see in [P5](https://p5js.org/get-started/)